-Time Frame: Ongoing.
+Time Frame: January 2025.

-Program 2.H: Provide Sewer Priority for Lower-Income Housing The County will adopt written policies and procedures that give priority for sewer hook-ups and service to lower-income housing developments.
-The County will also increase coordination with utility companies regarding projects in the development pipeline to adequately plan for utilities early in the development process.
-Responsible Parties: Community Development Agency (CDA) - Planning, Public Works Agency Funding Source: General Fund Time Frame: January 2025.
 Quantified Objective: Meet biannually in June and December with Ora Loma Sanitation District, Castro Valley Sanitation District, EBMUD, Zone 7, PG&E, and Public Works to inform them of projects that require utility services to facilitate housing development.

-Program 2.I: Community Development Block Grant (CDBG) and HOME Funding Continue to participate in the CDBG, HOME and related programs.
+Program 2.I: Community Development Block Grant (CDBG) and HOME Funding

+Continue to participate in the CDBG, HOME and related programs.
 CDBG funds may be used to provide a suitable living environment by expanding economic opportunities and providing decent housing to low-income households.
 Eligible uses of HOME funds include tenant-based rental assistance; housing rehabilitation; assistance to homebuyers; and new construction of rental housing.
 HOME funding may also be used for site acquisition, site improvements, demolition, relocation, and other necessary and reasonable activities related to the development of non-luxury housing.

 Responsible Party: CDA - Housing and Community Development Funding Source: CDBG, HOME funding.

-Time Frame: Ongoing Program 2.J: ADUs with Multi-Family Developments Encourage the construction of ADUs as part of multi-family housing developments.
+Time Frame: Ongoing developments.

+Program 2.J: ADUs with Multi-Family Developments

+Encourage the construction of ADUs as part of multi-family housing developments.
 Responsible Party: Community Development Agency (CDA) - Planning Funding Source: General Fund Time Frame: July 2026.
+Quantified Objective: Permit five ADUs per year as part of multi-family housing

-Program 2.K: Preserve At-Risk Housing Continue to preserve the affordability of housing at-risk of conversion to market rate by various means: Maintain a database of subsidized housing units in order to monitor the status of units at risk of conversion; - Pursue funding from private, State and Federal programs to assist in preserving at risk housing; - Provide assistance via the Section 8 Housing Choice Voucher Program to households displaced due to the expiration of affordability restrictions; - Discuss preservation options with at-risk project owners; - Contact nonprofit housing developers to collaborate on projects that preserve units at risk; - Provide financial assistance to nonprofit housing developers to either acquire or rehabilitate units at risk of conversion; - Evaluate the feasibility of allocating other local resources to preserve existing affordable housing units and prevent the displacement of low- and moderate- income households. - Ensure that property owners comply with State laws requiring them to notify tenants one year in advance of their intent to terminate their subsidy contract or affordability covenants; and - Provide technical assistance to tenants to access other affordable housing resources.
+Program 2.K: Preserve At-Risk Housing

+Continue to preserve the affordability of housing at-risk of conversion to market rate by various means:

+- Maintain a database of subsidized housing units in order to monitor the status of units at risk of conversion; - Pursue funding from private, State and Federal programs to assist in preserving at risk housing; - Provide assistance via the Section 8 Housing Choice Voucher Program to households displaced due to the expiration of affordability restrictions; - Discuss preservation options with at-risk project owners; - Contact nonprofit housing developers to collaborate on projects that preserve units at risk; - Provide financial assistance to nonprofit housing developers to either acquire or rehabilitate units at risk of conversion; - Evaluate the feasibility of allocating other local resources to preserve existing affordable housing units and prevent the displacement of low- and moderate- income households. - Ensure that property owners comply with State laws requiring them to notify tenants, six months, one year, and three years in advance of their intent to terminate their subsidy contract or affordability covenants; and - Provide technical assistance to tenants to access other affordable housing resources.

 Also see Section A.5.4 of Appendix A for more information regarding at-risk housing.

-Responsible Party: Community Development Agency - Housing and Community Development and Housing Authority of the County of Alameda Funding Source: General Fund, Housing and Urban Development, HOME, and Section 8 Time Frame: Ongoing.
+Responsible Party: Community Development Agency - Housing and Community Development and Housing Authority of the County of Alameda

+Funding Source: General Fund, Housing and Urban Development, HOME, and Section 8

 Quantified Objective: Preserve 128 at-risk units as identified in Table A-24 of Appendix A that are at moderate and high risk of conversion in the next 10 years.

+Formatted: Font: Not Italic

 Geographic Targeting: At-risk households throughout Unincorporated Alameda County, including renter and senior households, but especially those housing development identified in Table A-24 of Appendix A that are at-risk of conversion in the next 10 years.

-Program 2.L: Protect Existing Affordable Housing Units Study the legal and programmatic feasibility of amending the Zoning Code to limit the redevelopment of existing affordable housing projects to other uses and to require that adequate replacement housing be provided when projects will result in substantial losses of low- and moderate-income housing units.
-Responsible Party: Community Development Agency - Planning Funding Source: General Fund.
+Program 2.L: Protect Existing Affordable Housing Units

+Study the legal and programmatic feasibility of amending the Zoning Code to limit the redevelopment of existing affordable housing projects to other uses and to require that adequate replacement housing be provided when projects will result in substantial losses of low- and moderate-income housing units.

+Funding Source: General Fund.